 Open Monday-Wednesday and Friday-Sunday 9:30am-5pm, Thursday 9:30am-8pm

-Members of the RPCVs of Madison will be present at these event openings, and are also available for other speaking requests in the community.
+Members of the RPCVs of Madison were present at these event openings, and are also available for other speaking requests in the community.
 Contact the Speaker’s Bureau Coordinator to inquire about speaker availability.

 OTHER MADISON EVENTS

-March 5, 2011 - In collaboration with the Peace Corps UW Campus Recruiter, we will hold a Global House Party at the Overture Center’s International Festival.
-Join us for mini-presentations on Peace Corps service in countries around the world and linger for conversation over a cup of tea (Peace or Harmony tea) or coffee (offered by the Fair Trade Coffeehouse).
+March 5, 2011 – In collaboration with the Peace Corps UW Campus Recruiter, we held a Global House Party at the Overture Center’s International Festival.
+Short presentations on Peace Corps service in countries around the world were offered, and visitors were invited to linger for conversation over a cup of tea (Peace or Harmony tea) or coffee (offered by the Fair Trade Coffeehouse).

-March 7, 2011 - WORT Access Hour (89.7FM from 7-8pm) will feature music, stories, and information about Peace Corps and the Madison RPCVs.
+March 7, 2011 – WORT Access Hour (89.9FM from 7-8pm) featured music, stories, and information about Peace Corps and the Madison RPCVs.

-March 24-26, 2011 - Participating in the UW African Studies Program, “Peace Corps and Africa.” this conference features presentations by RPCV writers, poets and film makers; former US Ambassadors; Johnnie Carson, the US Assistant Secretary of State for African Affairs; John Lange of the Bill and Melinda Gates Foundation’s Global Health Program; and more.
-The conference culminates in a public presentation featuring Aaron Williams, the Director of Peace Corps, followed by the Ultimate Peace Corps Dance Party at the Great Hall of the Memorial Union.
+March 24-26, 2011 – Participated in the UW African Studies Program, “Peace Corps and Africa.”
+This conference featured presentations by RPCV writers, poets and film makers; former US Ambassadors; Johnnie Carson, the US Assistant Secretary of State for African Affairs; John Lange of the Bill and Melinda Gates Foundation’s Global Health Program; and more.
+The conference culminated in a public presentation featuring Aaron Williams, the Director of Peace Corps, followed by the Ultimate Peace Corps Dance Party in the Great Hall of the Memorial Union.

-March 27, 2011 - In collaboration with the Regional Peace Corps office in Chicago and the National Peace Corps Association, there will be an “Around the World Expo” at the Monona Terrace.
-This is one of a series of 50th Anniversary expos being held around the country in 2011.
-This expo will highlight the work of the Peace Corps over the past 50 years, while engaging RPCVs and inspiring the next generation of Volunteers.
-It will be free and open to the public.
+March 27, 2011 – In collaboration with the Regional Peace Corps office in Chicago and the National Peace Corps Association, held an “Around the World Expo” at the Monona Terrace.
+This was one of a series of 50th Anniversary Expos being held around the country in 2011.
+The expo highlighted the work of the Peace Corps over the past 50 years, while engaging RPCVs and inspiring the next generation of Volunteers.
+It was free and open to the public.